Saber-Class Tank – Unit Guide (Legion 2.6)

 Plo Koon

-Plo Koon is the least taken pilot for the saber tank.
-Though he provides a good ability combined with the tank’s outmaneuver, his cost and the fact he exhausts means that he really isn’t taken.
+Plo Koon is the least-taken pilot for the saber tank.
+Though he provides a good ability combined with the tank’s outmaneuver, his cost and the fact he exhausts means that he really isn’t ever taken.
 Plo Koon might be something to look at if you want a Saber Tank moving a lot (which you probably don’t).
+It’s too bad, the art is great though!

 Veteran Clone Pilot